 The signature of the xCheckReservedLock method on sqlite3_io_methods has been modified so that it returns an error code and stores its boolean result into an integer pointed to by a parameter.
 In association with this change, a new extended error code SQLITE_IOERR_CHECKRESERVEDLOCK has been added.

-When SQLite is ported to new operation systems (operating systems other than Unix, Windows, and OS/2 for which ports are provided together with the core) two new functions, sqlite3_os_init() and sqlite3_os_end(), must be provided as part of the port.
+When SQLite is ported to new operating systems (operating systems other than Unix, Windows, and OS/2 for which ports are provided together with the core) two new functions, sqlite3_os_init() and sqlite3_os_end(), must be provided as part of the port.

 The way in which the IN and NOT IN operators handle NULL values in their right-hand expressions has been brought into compliance with the SQL standard and with other SQL database engines.